designsecurity/progpilot/docs/CUSTOM_ANALYSIS.md

 }
 ```

-In the code below the restrictions on the function call are not satistied :
+In the below code the conditions of the custom rule set on the `Twig_Environment` function call are not satisfied:
 ```php
 <?php